 As an employer, you may pay an employee who is eligible for the 30% ruling up to 30% of his or her gross salary free of tax.
-The tax-free reimbursement classifies as a free allowance for extraterritorial expenses.
-These expenses do not need to be specified.
+This is considered an allowance for extraterritorial expenses, which do not need to be specified.
 No record-keeping is required.
-The 30% ruling facility can only be applied to an employee for which the employer has received written approval from the Dutch tax office.
+The 30% ruling facility can only be applied to an employee when the employer has received written approval from the Dutch tax office.
 The taxable salary of an employee should always meet the minimum income level set for that particular year.
-See under Income norm for the 30% ruling.
+See Income norm for the 30% ruling.

 Applying for the 30% ruling status

-The 30 percent ruling may only be applied for by the employer after it has received a written confirmation to do so.
-To obtain the 30 percent ruling, the employer and the employee, have to make a joined filing for the 30% ruling.
+The 30 percent ruling may only be applied for, by the employer, after a written confirmation that it can do so.
+To obtain the ruling, the employer and the employee have to make a joint filing.

 Please note that the signing date on the employment contract should be set before the arrival date of the employee.
-The maximum validity of the 30 percent ruling is 5 years as per 2019.
-This duration may be reduced if the employee resided in the Netherlands in the past 25 years.
-If you received your 30 percent ruling before 1 January 2019, a transition period may apply.
-See under Transition period 30% ruling.
+The maximum validity of the 30 percent ruling is 5 years.
+This duration may be reduced if the employee has resided in the Netherlands in the past 25 years.

 Need help applying for the 30% ruling?
-We are happy to preparing the 30% ruling filing for you and your employee.
+We are happy to prepare the 30% ruling filing for you and your employee.
 Contact us for more information.

-- The employee may choose to have his or her (box 3) asset taxation not applied for in the Netherlands (i.e. no taxation of wealth tax or box 3 tax).
+- The employee may choose to have his or her (box 3) asset taxation not applied for in the Netherlands (i.e. no wealth tax or box 3 tax).

-- The partner of the employee enjoys the same tax exemption in box 3 as employee.
+- The fiscal partner of the employee has the same tax exemption in box 3 as the employee.

-- As a 30% ruling holder, a Dutch driver's license can simply be obtained by presenting one's home country driver's license.
+- As a 30% ruling holder, a Dutch driver's license can simply be obtained by presenting the home country driver's license.

 - Off-setting the cost of living in the Netherlands.

-- Cost of living components include among others meals, gas, water and electricity.
+- Cost of living including meals, gas, water and electricity.

-- Expenses related to visiting the Netherlands to familiarize oneself the Netherlands and its culture, including family members who may need look for housing, a school or childcare.
+- Expenses related to visiting the Netherlands to prepare for a move, including for family members who may need look for housing, a school or childcare.

-- Expenses to convert official personal documents, such as residency permits, visas and driver’s licences are part of the extraterritorial costs.
+- Expenses to convert official personal documents, such as residency permits, visas and a driver’s licence.

 - Expenses for medical examination and vaccinations for the stay in the Netherlands.

-- Duplicate expenses to maintain one's house in his or her home country.
+- Duplicate expenses to maintain a house in the home country.

 - Hotel and restaurant costs.